Cashmere comes from Goats!?

 "Cashmere comes from goats?!"

 That’s right – the makings of every cashmere sweater starts out on a goat.
 Cashmere is the goat’s soft, downy undercoat, grown to its maximum length by mid-winter and shed in early Spring.
 Any goat (except an Angora goat) can grow cashmere, but those we call “cashmere goats” have been selectively bred to produce it in significant amounts.

 The quality of the cashmere fleece is determined by three factors: its length, its diameter, and the degree of crimping.
-The American cashmere industry promotes high standards in regards to raising good healthy animals bearing exceptionally good cashmere fiber.
+The American cashmere industry promotes high standards for raising good healthy animals bearing exceptionally good cashmere fiber.
 The Cashmere Goat Association has also defined a standard for a breed identified as the North American Cashmere Goat.

 "But cashmere goats all look so different!”

 That’s because there is no such thing as a “purebred” cashmere goat, although individual goats who meet the North American Cashmere Goat standard can be registered as NACG goats.
 Feral goats from Australia, and Spanish meat goats from the American Southwest, selected for fiber traits, form the basis of the American cashmere goat industry.
 The goats’ down and the guard hair which surrounds it may be any color, but the shearable parts of the body (excluding face, stockings and belly) should be of a single color.

 The guard hair may be long or short depending on individual situations and preferences, but the guard hair should be coarse enough that a mechanical dehairer can easily distinguish it from cashmere.
 Traditionally, cashmere goats are not de-horned.
 Both male and female goats have horns, which serve to dissipate heat during the summer, and make excellent handles when working with the animals.

 “So how many goats does it take to get enough cashmere to make a sweater?”